marieooq/neo-brutalism-ui-library/README.md

 # Usage

-## 1. Recommended: For React users, clone this repository and use Storybook
+## 1. For React users, clone this repository and use Storybook

 ![storybook-gif](./public/neo-brutalism-storybook-demo.png)
-Once you colone the repository, run `yarn && yarn storybook` at the root of it.
-All the components are listed on the left side of the storybook, allowing you to quickly see how they work and check the component's accepted props.
+1. Colone the repository and run `yarn && yarn storybook` at the root of it.
+2. All the components are listed on the left side of the storybook, allowing you to quickly see how they work and check the component's accepted props.
+3. Feel free to copy the code of the components to your project!
-If you also want to run the app, run `yarn run dev`.
+4. If you also want to run the app, run `yarn run dev`.

 ## 2. Easiest: Visit the Neo-Brutalism UI website